Breakaway (Kelly Clarkson song): Cover versions and use in media

 "Breakaway" has also been covered by contestants from reality television singing competitions.
 Katie Stevens covered the song on the ninth season of American Idol.
 Despite listening to the judges' comments to sing a contemporary song, her rendition was criticized by the judges; Randy Jackson thought the note was too big for Stevens while Ellen DeGeneres felt Stevens did not sell the lyrics.
 Kara DioGuardi said, "I don't think you know who you are yet as an artist", an opinion agreed by Simon Cowell.
 Jim Cantiello of MTV noted that Stevens' performance of the song was her weakest performance in the show, stating "Unfortunately, her uneven vocals on 'Breakaway' exposed her youthful inexperience."
 The same opinion was echoed by Eric Ditzian of MTV who opined that Stevens failed to resonate her youthful energy favouring the song choice.

-"Breakaway" was performed by Julie Zorrilla in the semi-finals of American Idol season 10.
+"Breakaway" was performed by Julie Zorrilla in the semi-finals on the tenth season of American Idol.
 Samantha Stephens of The Republican felt Zorrilla's performance was mediocre.
-Gil Kaufman of MTV remarked that Zorrilla's voice was shaky and it lacked personality.
+Gil Kaufman of MTV remarked that Zorrilla's voice was shaky, and it lacked personality.
 After landing in the bottom two, Belle Amie, an English pop quartet contestant on the seventh season of The X Factor, decided to perform "Breakaway" as their survival song.
 Nevertheless, they were eliminated in the episode.
 The song was also performed by Megan Hilty on the episode titled "Understudy" of the American television series Smash, which aired on April 7, 2012.
 Matt Tucker of KSiteTV.com thought the performance was "lovely", describing it as one of the things that stood out in the episode.
 The song was covered by Jenna Ushkowitz, Kevin McHale and Darren Criss, on the 97th episode, "Frenemies", of the musical series Glee, which aired on February 25, 2014.
-For the thirteenth season of American Idol, the song is used as the send off song when a contestant is voted off.
+For the thirteenth season of American Idol, the song is used as the sendoff song when a contestant is voted off.
 The contestant who is voted off, their cover of the song is played during the goodbye montage video package.
 It was also used in The Sisterhood of the Traveling Pants trailer and in the thirtieth season of Brazilian soap opera Malhação.
 The song was also featured on the 2020 episode "The Son" on the television show Little America.

-In 2022, singer-songwriter Avril Lavigne, who originally co-wrote the song for her debut studio album Let Go, released her version of the song for the expanded edition of the said album to commemorate the 20th anniversary since its release.
-The lyrics included the original word 'snow' which Kelly Clarkson changed it to 'rain' to fit in her perspective.
+In 2022, Lavigne released her version of the song for the expanded edition of Let Go to commemorate the 20th anniversary since its release.
+The lyrics in the demo version, and in the re-released version, the word 'snow' which Kelly Clarkson had changed to 'rain' to fit her perspective.